Frequently Asked Questions

 Cathodic Protection & Pipeline Products

-Cathodic Protection (CP) is a technique used to control the corrosion of a metal surface by making it the cathode of an electrochemical cell.[1]
-A simple method of protection connects the metal to be protected to a more easily corroded "sacrificial metal" to act as the anode.
-The sacrificial metal then corrodes instead of the protected metal.
-For structures such as long pipelines, where passive galvanic cathodic protection is not adequate, an external DC electrical power source is used to provide sufficient current.Cathodic protection systems protect a wide range of metallic structures in various environments.
-Common applications are: steel water or fuel pipelines and steel storage tanks such as home water heaters; steel pier piles; ship and boat hulls; offshore oil platforms and onshore oil well casings; offshore wind farm foundations and metal reinforcement bars in concrete buildings and structures.
-Another common application is in galvanized steel, in which a sacrificial coating of zinc on steel parts protects them from rust.Cathodic protection can, in some cases, prevent stress corrosion cracking.
+Cathodic protection systems protect a wide range of metallic structures in various environments.
+Common applications are: water or fuel steel pipelines, steel storage tanks such as water tanks or home water heaters; steel pier piles; ship and boat hulls; offshore oil platforms and onshore oil well casings; offshore wind farm foundations and metal reinforcement bars in concrete buildings and structures.
+Another common application is in galvanized steel, in which a sacrificial coating of zinc on steel parts protects them from rust.
+Cathodic protection can, in some cases, prevent stress corrosion cracking.

 What is Current Direction - CD?